-As we reflect on what happened in 2019, we have seen more businesses signing PPAs to address their energy and climate goals.
+We have seen more businesses signing PPAs to address their energy and climate goals.
 In particular, we have seen more solar PPAs – perhaps as a result of the cost of solar technologies dropping at a quicker rate compared with wind energy.
-This may also be in part due to wind projects in the United States approaching the Production Tax Credit (PTC) step-down, which will result in higher costs.
-Solar also produces electricity during the day, aligning with peak electricity prices in many markets.

 The future of PPAs